Code-Institute-Submissions/DamSenton-Toki_JulyResub/README.md

 ### New users
-- New users would like to find an easily navigatable webage with a consistent colour scheme and intuitive design.
+- As a new user, I would like to find an easily navigatable webpage with a consistent colour scheme and intuitive design.

-- A new user would also liek the optin to make an account if they like the website enough.
+- As a new user, I would also like the option to make an account if they like the website enough.

- - Another key feature for a new user, who may not want to be signed up, woudl be the ability to buy products without having an account.
+- As a new user, I would like the ability to purchase products without being tied into making an account.

 ### Returning users
-- Returning users would want a way to see their information in their account, and edit this according to their own preferences, and possible changes of name/address etc.
+- As a returning user, I would want a way to see my information in my account if I make one, and edit this according to my preferences, and possible changes of name/address etc.

-- Returning users usually means repat customers, so a way to see their order history would be very beneficial.
+- As a returning user, I would liek to be able to see my order history.

-- These users would also benefit from regular updates to the articles section so they can keep up to date with the company and the products.
+- As a returning user, I would like a way to stay up to date with the company and any new stories from within the pottery world.

+- As a returning customer, I would like to read or create reviews to possibly influence my purchases.

 ### Mobile and tablet users

-- Mobile users would need a responsive website that works well on smaller screens without word-wrapping, quality loss or image distortion.
+- As a mobile user, I would like a responsive website that doesn't lack any features that the main desktop site has.

 <hr>